Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

   clients that do not use any form of session resumption mechanism, such as TLS session resumption [@RFC5077] with TLS 1.2, section 2.2 of [@RFC8446], or Domain Name System (DNS) Cookies [@RFC7873].
-* A DNS-over-TLS privacy service on both port 853 and 443.
+* A DoT privacy service on both port 853 and 443.
 If the operator deploys DoH on the same IP address this requires the use of the 'dot' ALPN value [@dot-ALPN].

 Optimizations: